Senryoku/mtgrender/client/Readme.md

 -   Priorities:
 -   -   ~~Extended Art support~~
+-   -   -   ~~Extend even more to cover added border on render when possible~~
 -   -   Rethink card hierarchy: inner-frame filter shouldn't apply to its current current child, probably flatten everything.
 -   ~~Support for Planeswalkers~~
 -   -   ~~Redo borders to cover the curse of the illustration frame~~